How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Airbnb Cleaning Fee Example 2025

 Regardless, the total cost in both screenshots on the right side is the same.
 The main checkout total shows a cost of $314 per night ($1257 total) because it includes the cleaning fee and Airbnb’s service charge.
-By clicking on the price breakdown, the total Thursday-Monday accommodations now show $1102.
+By clicking on the price breakdown, the total Thursday through Monday accommodations now show $1102.
 This is an average nightly rate: $275.
 When they click price breakdown, they can no longer see the rates for individual days or the cleaning fee, only the average and totals.

 So, let’s say your guests add on Tuesday ($195) and Wednesday ($182).
-Now, the price breakdown will show Tuesday – Sunday at $1479.
+Now, the price breakdown will show Tuesday through Sunday at $1479.
 There is no additional cleaning fee, just the two room nights.

-This is why short stays are usually not cost-effective at an Airbnb, making hotels often a better option.
+This is why very short stays are usually not cost-effective at an Airbnb, making hotels often a better option.
 Read Airbnb vs. Hotel: When to Choose Which One for more on this topic!

-Why Do Airbnb Hosts Charge A Cleaning Fee?
+Why Do Airbnb Hosts Charge a Cleaning Fee?

 The argument that hosts shouldn’t charge a cleaning fee and should just bake it into their price is tired and, honestly, very naive.